Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 - Logic Bombs

 The course started with identifying threats and vulnerabilities that attackers can exploit.
 To assess my learning, I took two quizzes, scoring 83% in both which is not bad and I was asked to create a post about  Cybersecurity Social Engineering Attacks .This course is engaging and informative....Journey with me☺️

+Day 20: 100 Days of Cybersecurity

+Wednesday,16th July,2025

+Today, I completed Modules 3 and 4 of the Endpoint Security course.
+Given the Contents of topics, I'm taking them gradually to ensure thorough understanding.
+Today's topics included:

+- IP Vulnerabilities
+- IP Services
+- IP-related Attacks
+- Address Spoofing Attacks
+- TCP and UDP Vulnerabilities
+- Mitigating Common Attacks
+- Also Ways and Methods of Defending the Network from Various Forms of Attacks

+The course provides detailed explanations of these topics, making it engaging and educational.
+I'm thoroughly enjoying it and feeling motivated, Kudos to Cisco Networking Academy.....
+Journey with Me☺️

+Day 21: 100 Days of Cybersecurity

+Thursday,17th July,2025

+Today, I completed Module 5 of the Endpoint Security course, covering a range of topics including:

+- Wireless Communication
+- WLAN Operations
+- Wireless vs. Wired LANs
+- Wireless Devices (AP, LWAP, WLC)
+- Wireless Security
+- DoS Attacks
+- Rogue Access Points
+- Encryption Methods
+- Firewalls
+- Firewall Types
+- Firewall Benefits
+- Intrusion Prevention and Detection Devices
+- Types of IPS
+- Advantages and Disadvantages

+These topics are comprehensive and were explained in detail.
+As usual there are , quizzes and checkpoint exams as the course progresses to assess my understanding.
+I'm thoroughly enjoying this journey so far......
+Journey with Me😊.